 How to invoice for variation orders and extras on a job

-Introduction to variation orders
+Introduction to Variation Orders

 A variation order (VO) represents any change to the agreed scope of work, materials, or specification within a project.
 Whether initiated by the client or an unforeseen necessity, understanding how to correctly invoice these variations ensures you are protected financially and legally.
+In the dynamic world of construction and trades, changes are inevitable.
+A well-documented VO can be the difference between a smooth project and one fraught with disputes.

 When clients request changes mid-job, having a VO in place protects against unexpected costs and workload.
 Without this formal agreement, you risk complications with payment and project completion.
+In many cases, clients may not fully understand the impact their requested changes have on the timeline and budget.
+A clearly defined VO helps manage these expectations and facilitates transparent communication.

-Steps to take
+Steps to Take

-Elements of a variation invoice
+Elements of a Variation Invoice

 When invoicing for a VO, include the original contract reference, VO number, a detailed description of changes, the agreed price, and any impact on the completion date.
+Transparency in your invoicing not only helps in getting paid promptly but also builds trust with your clients.

 Here's a basic template for a written variation order: